waldronlab/MultiAssayWorkshop/README.md

 # Workshop Description

-This workshop demonstrates the leveraging of public multi-omics databases, such as cBioPortal and The Cancer Genome Atlas (TCGA), through the use of the `cBioPortalData` and `curatedTCGAData` experiment data packages.
-It provides users with the basics of data management, using the `MultiAssayExperiment` data class and the `TCGAutils` utility package, and example analyses of multiple assays associated with a single set of biological specimens.
-In addition to providing a basic overview of key data classes, such as `MultiAssayExperiment` and `RaggedExperiment`, this workshop intends to provide an overview of `cBioPortalData` and `curatedTCGAData` experiment data packages and `TCGAutils` functionality aimed at enhancing the ease-of-use of TCGA data.
+This workshop demonstrates the leveraging of public multi-omics databases, such as cBioPortal and The Cancer Genome Atlas (TCGA), through an overview of the `cBioPortalData` and `curatedTCGAData` experiment data packages.
+It introduces users to minimal data management with `MultiAssayExperiment` and `TCGAutils`, packages that organize and manage multi-omics datasets.
+The workshop aims to improve the ease-of-use of TCGA data, and introduce participants to common Bioconductor data structures including `SummarizedExperiment`, `MultiAssayExperiment` and `RaggedExperiment`.
+The workshop will also mention soon-to-be-released updates to `MultiAssayExperiment` such as renaming primary identifiers, column names, splitting assays, and `maftools` compatibility.

 ## Pre-requisites